LOZORD/me/ideas.markdown

 - Lorem ipsum image generator
 - "OpenGL/WebGL scene to ASCII" library
   - Shoutout to [zeroeth](https://github.com/zeroeth) and [this video](http://sol.gfxile.net/litterae/)
+- Music album encryption/steganography (like from that one episode of Mr Robot).
+- Process and/or file abstraction for playing music via MIDI.
+- Learning about music generes via a pairing chat app with music service integration.

 ## Mobile